Phillip Rauls 70's pics with Atlantic Records # 7

 The Rolling Stones' American tour that year was the most publicized, most photographed and most written about concert tour of the entire era. (photo source Don Kirshner Productions)

-Ah, the hits just keep on coming.
-Here's a photograph from Phillip of a billboard on Sunset Strip of the Rolling Stones "Exile On Main Street" album cover.
+Ah yes, the hits just keep on coming.
+Here's a photograph from Phillip of a billboard on Sunset Strip announcing the release of The Rolling Stones "Exile On Main Street" album.
 Just like many of their songs, the artwork caused much controversy.

-Atlantic Records "Big M" Mario Medious was the industry's first promotion man to call on FM Radio when it was referred to as Underground Radio.
-Years later it became mainstream when officially titled Album Rock.
+Atlantic Records executive Mario "Big M" Medious was the industry's first promotion man to call upon and promote records at FM Radio when it was referred to as Underground Radio.
+Years later it became mainstream when officially being renamed as Album Rock, Album Radio and Album Oriented Rock (aka AOR).